-[To view a PDF of this press release, please click here.]
+[To view a PDF of the press release announcing the 2019 TPS Composition Competition, please click here.]

 ANNOUNCING THE 2019 TORQ PERCUSSION SEMINAR COMPOSITION COMPETITION:

 Open Call for Submissions from Composers

 TorQ Percussion Quartet (Toronto, ON) is once again pleased to announce the 2019 edition of the TorQ Percussion Seminar Composition Competition being run in conjunction with this summer’s TorQ Percussion Seminar (June 22 - 29) in Lunenburg, Nova Scotia as part of TorQ Percussion Quartet’s residency at Lunenburg Academy of Music Performance (LAMP).

 This annual competition was launched in 2013 as an extension of TPS’s mandate to be a leading forum for contemporary percussionists from across Canada and beyond.
 Its aim is to inspire and promote the creation of fresh, bold, experimental and relevant new works for contemporary percussion ensemble.
 Over the past 4 years, the competition has elicited numerous submissions from around the world (To date we have received over 150 submissions from 15 different countries!).
 This year’s competition is open to composers of all ages and countries of residence.
 Criteria for 2019 includes: